SrGMC/tu-aca-project/report/report.md

 In Figure 7, we can see that in some cases, the new predictors outperform the old ones, as our hypothesis stated, but we cannot confirm it one hundred percent, as on average, the BiMode predictor outperforms the Tournament and Perceptron predictor.

 However, we observe that the Perceptron and Tournament predictors have approximately the same accuracy and are near the BiMode and LTAGE predictors, but, our implementation of the Perceptron predictor sometimes falls behind in a couple of benchmarks.
-Besides, we have observed that being a more complex predictor, the time to perform the lookups and training is longer than others.
+Besides, we have observed that being a more complex predictor, the time to perform the lookups and training is longer than others as stated in its individual test.

 Regarding our other implementation, we can see that the Agree predictor improves the local predictor, since, as we have commented before, the Agree predictor tries to avoid negative interferences.
 However, the improvements don't have a substantial difference.

 Another observation we made is that when the branch predictors are more complex, the time they take to make a prediction increases, as more cycles are required to perform lookups and/or training.
 Improvements in our implementations will be discussed in the conclusions.

 It should also be noted that the average accuracy of all predictors is not similar to those shown in their respective papers.
-This may be because of many reasons, but perhaps the main one is that these researchers used different benchmark suites than those used here and that not all programs can provide a certain performance and variations can be very large, however, these tests serve as relatively useful approximations.
+This may be because of many reasons, but perhaps the main one is that these researchers used different benchmark suites than those used here and that not all programs can provide a certain performance and variations can be very large, however, these tests may serve as useful approximations.

 \clearpage